 Is What You Do In the Morning Important for a Good Night’s Sleep?

-Did you know that what you do in the morning makes a huge impact on how you sleep at night?
+Did you know that what you do in the morning makes a significant impact on how you sleep at night?
 Developing a morning routine helps your body clock.
-Not only does it help you sleep better at night, it helps you to perform better during the day.
+Not only does it help you sleep better at night, but it also helps you to perform better during the day.

-By increasing our exposure to sunlight in the morning, we increase our serotonin.
-Serotonin is manufactured in the gut (hello healthy gut), and regulates mood, appetite, memory, and sleep.
+Increasing our exposure to sunlight in the morning increases our serotonin.
+Serotonin is manufactured in the gut (hello, healthy gut) and regulates mood, appetite, memory, and sleep.
 Serotonin sets us up for melatonin production in the evening.
-Morning sun also increases production of cortisol.
-If cortisol is increased in the morning it can drop at night.
+The morning sun also increases the production of cortisol.
+If cortisol is increased in the morning, it can drop at night.
 The result is a better night’s sleep.

-Working out anytime (except cardio before bed) is good, but exercising in the morning is a part of a good routine.
-It gives you less chance to put it off if you’re sidetracked by daily activity too.
+Working out anytime (except for cardio before bed) is good, but morning exercise is part of a good routine.
+It also gives you less chance to put it off if you’re sidetracked by daily activity.

-Don’t hit snooze, it just makes your groggier.
+Don’t hit snooze; it just makes you groggier.

 Our sleep follows the circadian rhythm.
-The circadian rhythm is our body clock, every 24 hours our body goes through a physiological cycle that revolves around light and temperature..
-Our bodies (except teenagers) are set up to be asleep at dark and awake during the light.
-Setting up a strong morning routine makes the rest of the day go better.
+The circadian rhythm is our body clock; every 24 hours, our body goes through a physiological cycle that revolves around light and temperature.
+Our bodies (except teenagers) are set up to be asleep when it’s dark out and awake during the light.
+Setting up a strong morning routine improves the rest of the day.

-For teens, their morning is about 11 a.m. and bedtime is naturally at 3 a.m..
+Teenagers’ morning is about 11 a.m., and bedtime is naturally at 3 a.m.
 Their hormones put them in a whole different sleep universe.
-There are studies and movements to change the academic hours for high school to help teenagers to excel on their own body clock.
+There are studies and movements to change high school academic hours to help teenagers excel on their own body clock.

 a good routine